 Say: Raise your hand if you know what letter your last name begins with.

-The children bring their name cards forward as they state the first letters of their last names.
-They may ask their classmates for assistance if needed.
+Children bring their Name Cards forward as they state the first letters of their last names.
+Classmates help if needed.

-A volunteer places the appropriate Weather Card on the Weather Board.
+Children place the appropriate Weather Card on the Weather Board.

 Review yesterday's forecast and check for accuracy.
-Discuss the forecast for tomorrow's weather.
+Discuss the forecasts for tomorrow's weather.
 A volunteer chooses a Weather Card and places it under Tomorrow's Weather Forecast.

-Assist the children to identify and mark today's date.
+Assist children to identify and mark today's date.